vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 **What's new**

-- Starting this version, Microsoft Defender for Endpoint on Linux no longer supports `AuditD` as a supplementary event provider.
+- Starting this version, Defender for Endpoint on Linux no longer supports `AuditD` as a supplementary event provider.
 For improved stability and performance, we have completely transitioned to eBPF.
 If you disable eBPF, or in the event eBPF is not supported on any specific kernel, Defender for Endpoint on Linux automatically switches back to Netlink as a fallback supplementary event provider.
 Netlink provides reduced functionality and tracks only process-related events.
 In this case, all process operations continue to flow seamlessly, but you could miss specific file and socket-related events that eBPF would otherwise capture.
 For more details, see [linux-support-ebpf.md](linux-support-ebpf.md).
 If you have any concerns or need assistance during this transition, contact support.
 - Stability and performance improvements
 - Other bug fixes